dougmassay/pkg-sigil/INSTALL.md

 ### Troubleshooting

 The installer aborts if it detects a glibc version less than 2.19.
 If you feel the check is not reporting your glibc version correctly, you may override the check by passing the "skiplibctest" parameter to the installer.
-You're own your own if Sigil doesn't work, though.
+You're on own your own if Sigil doesn't work, though.

 > `./Sigil-vX.X.X-Linux-x86(_64).xz.run skiplibctest`